-GOALS AND OBJECTIVES
+GOALS AND OBJECTIVES GOALS

-GOALS

-- Ensuring ongoing communication and collaboration between the QI Department and the other functional areas of the organization, including but not limited to: Utilization Management (UM), Member Services (MS), Behavioral Health (BH) and Case Management (CM). - 2.
+- 1. Ensuring ongoing communication and collaboration between the QI Department and the other functional areas of the organization, including but not limited to: Utilization Management (UM), Member Services (MS), Behavioral Health (BH), Case Management (CM), and Credentialing (CR). - 2.
 Ensuring members receive the highest quality of care and services. - 3.
 Ensuring that the quality of UM services is continually monitored and evaluated through analytical methods to ensure performance metrics are met. - 4.
 Ensuring members have full access and availability to qualified and credentialed primary care physicians and specialists. - 5.
 Ensuring that practitioner credentialing is performed accurately and timely according to the standards set forth in the HPN Credentialing Plan. - 6.
-Ensuring that credentialing performance is analyzed using the indicators outlined in the HPN Credentialing Plan. - 7.
-Ensuring that health plan member concerns are addressed and responded to according to the standards set forth in the HPN Grievance and Appeals Programs. - 8.
-Adhering to the highest standards of health care practice through the use of evidence-based guidelines (Practice Guidelines) as the basis for clinical decision-making. - 9.
-Monitoring, improving and measuring member and practitioner satisfaction with all aspects of the delivery system and network. - 10.
-Fostering a supportive environment to help practitioners and providers improve the quality and safety of their practices. - 11.
-Assessing and meeting the cultural and linguistic needs of our members. - 12.
-Meeting the changing standards of practice of the healthcare industry by adhering to all state and federal laws and regulations. - 13.
-Monitoring our compliance to regulatory agency standards through annual oversight audits and survey activities - 14.
-Adopting, implementing and supporting ongoing adherence with accreditation agency standards. - 15.
-Promoting the benefits of a coordinated care delivery system. - 16.
-Promoting preventive health services and care management of members with chronic conditions.
+Ensuring that credentialing performance is analyzed using the SMART goal indicators outlined in the HPN Credentialing Plan. - 7.
+Ensuring poor provider performance is reported to and reviewed by a peer review body. - 8.
+Ensuring that health plan member concerns are addressed and responded to according to the standards set forth in the HPN Grievance and Appeals Program. - 9.
+Adhering to the highest standards of health care practice through the use of evidence-based guidelines (Practice Guidelines) as the basis for clinical decision-making. - 10.
+Monitoring and evaluating the care provided by each contracting provider group to ensure the care provided meets professionally recognized standards of practice. - 11.
+Monitoring, improving and measuring member and practitioner satisfaction with all aspects of the delivery system and network. - 12.
+Fostering a supportive environment to help practitioners and providers improve the quality and safety of their practices. - 13.
+Assessing and meeting the cultural and linguistic needs of our members. - 14.
+Meeting the changing standards of practice of the healthcare industry by adhering to all state and federal laws and regulations. - 15.
+Monitoring our compliance with regulatory agency standards through annual oversight audits and survey activities - 16.
+Adopting, implementing and supporting ongoing adherence with accreditation agency standards. - 17.
+Promoting the benefits of a coordinated care delivery system.

-- 17. Emphasizing a caring and therapeutic relationship between the patient and practitioner; and a professional and collaborative relationship between the practitioner and health plan. - 18.
-Ensuring there is a separation between medical and financial decision making. - 19.
-Seeking out and identifying opportunities to improve the quality of care and services provided to our members. - 20.
-Seeking out and identifying opportunities to improve the quality of services to our Practitioners.
+- 18. Promoting preventive health services and care management of members with chronic conditions. - 19.
+Emphasizing a caring and therapeutic relationship between the patient and practitioner; and a professional and collaborative relationship between the practitioner and health plan. - 20.
+Ensuring there is a separation between medical and financial decision making. - 21.
+Ensuring there is no economic pressure to cause institutions to grant privileges to providers that would not otherwise be granted. - 22.
+Ensuring providers or institutions are not pressured to render care beyond the scope of their training or experience. - 23.
+Seeking out and identifying opportunities to improve the quality of care and services provided to our members. - 24.
+Seeking out and identifying opportunities to improve the quality of services for our Practitioners.